rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>INTEGER</span> <span class='label'>Read Only</span>
 ####Description

-<p>Port of the local (embedded) HTTP server.
+Port of the local (embedded) HTTP server.
 This parameter is mainly for debug purposes.
-If not specified, the platform will detect a free port on the device and use that one.</p>
+If not specified, the platform will detect a free port on the device and use that one.
 ####Params
 <p><strong>Default:</strong> 8080</p>
 ####Access